Ranxin2023/LLM_demo/readme.md

 ```
 - This provides richer knowledge than just saying “Cat”.
+3. **Student Model Training**
+- A smaller model (the student) is trained to mimic these teacher probabilities instead of just the one-hot labels (0 or 1).
+- It learns not just what is correct, but why — capturing the teacher’s generalization behavior.
+4. **Combined Loss Function**
+- The training loss combines:
+    - **Cross-entropy loss** (normal supervised learning)
+    - **Kullback–Leibler (KL) divergence** (difference between teacher and student output distributions)
 #### Step-by-Step Explanation of the Diagram
 ![Distillation Workflow](images/DistillationWorkflow.png)
 1. **Teacher Model (Left Section)**